Daegonny/blogo-graphql/README.md

 That is a interesting situation to work with graphql because it allows the consumer to write a query choosing which fields and relations should be loaded.

+## Online Hosting

+The app is hosted on render at [https://blogo.onrender.com/graphiql](https://blogo.onrender.com/graphiql).

+Due to [render free hosting constraints](https://render.com/docs/free#free-web-services) the loading time can take a little long more than expected.

 ## Querying

 You can find an author and all its posts along with its tags: